githubEdit

 To view flows with Kubernetes metadata enrichment, Mermin requires four core configuration blocks: Network Interface Discovery, Kubernetes Informer, Flow-to-Kubernetes Attribute Mapping & Export.

-A minimal example configuration is available here: Example Configuration, for a more comprehensive example, please see The Default Config
+A minimal example configuration is available here: Example Configurationarrow-up-right, for a more comprehensive example, please see the Default Configarrow-up-right

 CNI-Specific Patterns